aihpi/aihpi.github.io/content/post/paper_readings.md

 date: 2024-06-01
 weight: 4
 ---

-We do deep-dives on foundational and impactful research papers in AI.
+We do deep-dives on foundational and impactful research papers in the field of artificial intelligence.
+$$~~$$
 * [Adam: A Method for Stochastic Optimization](https://arxiv.org/abs/1412.6980) `Deep Learning`

 * [A Guide to Convolution Arithmetic for Deep Learning](https://arxiv.org/abs/1603.07285) `Deep Learning` `Computer Vision`